-Sunset

-as published in the New Zealand Nautical Almanac, NZ204.
+Sunset as published in the New Zealand Nautical Almanac,

-Surfboard
+NZ204.

-means any type of board that is designed to be used for surf riding and excludes body boards.
+Surfboard means any type of board that is designed to be used for surf riding and excludes body boards.

-Tanker

-means any vessel which:
+Tanker means any vessel which:

-- (a) is constructed, or has a compartment constructed, for the carriage in bulk of any Class 3 oil products; and - (b) either: - (i) has on board, or is about to take on board, a cargo the whole or any part of which consists of any Class 3 oil products in bulk; or - (ii) has discharged any cargo consisting of any such oil products in bulk, but the holds, tanks and compartments of which have not been rendered and certified gas-free; and - (iii) includes any tanker designed for carriage of bulk liquid harmful substances.
+(a) is constructed, or has a compartment constructed, for the carriage in bulk of any Class 3 oil products; and has on board, or is about to take on (i) board, a cargo the whole or any part of which consists of any Class 3 oil products in bulk; or have not been rendered and certified gas-free; and